 Who May Be Liable for an Accident Involving a Rental Car?

-Posted on behalf of Lynch Law Firm on Nov 17, 2021 in Car Accidents News
+Posted on behalf of Lynch Law Firm on November 17, 2021 in Car Accident News

 November kicks off the travel season for many people visiting their loved ones.
 This means vehicle rentals increase, as do the chances of being involved in an accident involving a rental car.

 If you got into a crash with a rental car, or while driving one, would you know how to seek compensation?
 Who covers the cost of your damages?